Quick & Easy Instant Pot Chicken Fried Rice

 Storing leftovers

-- Fridge: Store leftover instant pot chicken fried rice in an airtight container in the fridge for 3-4 days.
+- Fridge: Store leftovers in the fridge for 3-4 days.

 - Freezer: I recommend freezing in individual portions to make reheating easier!
 Divide the leftovers out into 1 or 2 cup portions (based on how much you typically eat).
 I like to use Soupercubes for this.
 Freeze solid in the 1 or 2 cup portions.
 Once frozen, transfer to a bag and be sure to date the bag and write down what is inside.